BertRamlot/FlexML/README.md

 ### Testing a model

-Note: Inference uses the same python file as the data generation.
-In fact, both can be done at the same time!
+Note: Inference uses the same overlay/python file as the data generation.
+You can do inference and data gathering at the same time.

 ```bash
 # Only inference